doctrine/doctrine-website/source/contribute/website.rst

 PHP
 ~~~

-PHP tests are using `PHPUnit <https://phpunit.de>` to cover its code.
+PHP tests are using `PHPUnit <https://phpunit.de>` to cover the website's PHP code.
 If you want to run tests for PHP, you have to
 build the website with the ``test`` environment first.

 .. code-block:: console